COMP426Fall2024/a01/README.md

 4. When choosing the branch for deploying, please choose the `gh-pages` branch you just deployed, and choose the `/root` folder.
 5. And after a few minutes, you should see your website live!
 The link should follow the format: `https://comp426spring2024.github.io/a1-YOUR_REPO`.

-Please, do note that if you make changes to your `main` branch after deploying your `gh-pages` branch, you will have to merge your `gh-pages` into your `main` branch for the website to reflect thew updates.
+Please, do note that if you make changes to your `main` branch after deploying your `gh-pages` branch, you will have to merge your `main` into your `gh-pages` branch for the website to reflect thew updates.

-## Disclaimer

-Do not use any CSS preprocessors or libraries (e.g. Bootstrap, Bulma, etc.).
-You are required to write all of the css yourself.
-Later assignments will deal with using these libraries.
+### 3. Turning In The Assignment